croquet/wordpress-webshowcase-plugin/readme.txt

 See the plugin in action in this video: https://www.youtube.com/watch?v=q0cFApaNEBI

-Installation is easy.
-Search for "Croquet Web Showcase" from the plugin installation page.
+To install the plugin, search for "Croquet Web Showcase" from your WordPress plugin installation page.

-After installing the plugin, make sure that you have the Croquet API Key for your site.
-You can create a key for free on https://croquet.io/keys.
-A key looks like 15kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample.
+You will need a Croquet API Key to use the plugin.
+You can create a key for free at https://croquet.io/keys.
+Your API key will look something like this: 15kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample

-Then create the Croquet Metaverse Web Showcase Block in the Block editor.
-That looks like the first screenshot.
-Open the sidebar settings for the block by clicking on the the gear icon at the top right corner on the editing page and clicking on the block.
-You paste the Croquet API into the API Key settings and you are good to go.
+While writing a new Post or Page, you can add a Croquet Metaverse Web Showcase block in the block editor, as shown in the first screenshot.

+Open the sidebar settings for the Web Showcase block by clicking on the the gear icon at the top right corner of your editing page and clicking on the block.
+In the sidebar settings, you can paste your Croquet API Key into the API Key text field.

-There are two default assets already set.
-We recommend to preview the page at this point.
-You should see a 3D art gallery space with two images.
+By default, a new Web Showcase block contains two default assets.
+If you preview your Post or Page, you can see a 3D art gallery space with those two images.

-When this works, go back to the editing page, and remove the default contents by pressing the "X" buttons on the row.
-You can drag your own assets into the block to add them.
-You can rearrange them.
+Once you have verified that this works, you can remove the default contents within the Web Showcase block by pressing the "X" button on each row.
+You can drag your own image, video, and PDF assets into the block to add them.
+You can rearrange them in the block editor, and they will change positions in the 3D gallery.

 Visit [croquet.io/webshowcase](https://croquet.io/webshowcase) for more information about Web Showcase.